 Firstly, my opinion here has nothing to do with the merits of DeWeese-Boyd’s discrimination claim.
 If you want to know my thoughts, please reach out in person.
-What I write here is certainly no exposition of my beliefs on issues of LGBTQ equality and the like.
+What I write here is certainly no exposition of my beliefs on issues of sexuality and identity.
 This is solely a constitutional analysis on whether or not the ministerial exception should have been administered considering the facts.

 Secondly, before I discuss the Massachusetts Supreme Court decision, I’ll explain my thoughts on Gordon’s arguments.
 It is important to be fair.

 I think Gordon presented a very weak ministerial exception defense, despite my believing they should have won.
 Perhaps the most damaging thing they could have done for their court chances was to add within the Faculty Handbook that professors are both “teachers and ministers”.
 Admittedly, this was done to “to trigger judicial deference to protect our First Amendment rights.”
 Though this speaks to an unremittingly self-preserving motive – which is completely understandable – it is nonetheless incredibly dishonest, especially considering this change was conducted without the consent of the faculty.
 The school probably should have realized the needed changes for a strong defense lied not in superficially adding “minister” to their faculty handbook.
 Constitutionally speaking, the purpose of the ministerial exception is to protect religious institution’s autonomy to select “the individuals who play certain key roles.”
 If Gordon had simply invested in strengthening the extent of faith-based integration while also administering more rigid professor evaluations as to this requirement; their defense most certainly would have been stronger.
 They need to make absolutely clear that professors play “key roles” within the college.